tulip-lab/pattern-classification/S00-Induction/README.md

 And remember that we are here to support and guide you, ready to jump in if you have a question - just shout out.
 You are not on your own.

-That's the end of the [Session - Unit Induction](README.md).
-You're now ready to make a start on your first session.
-All the best for achieving success in this unit.